-Checklist: Get ready to launch your first event
+Checklist: Are you ready to launch your group and your first event?

 Ready to launch your first game on OpenSports?
 Here’s some advice from the pros!